Rhodesian pound: Banknotes

 Beginning in 1964, banknotes were issued in denominations of 10/–, £1 and £5.
 All notes featured Queen Elizabeth II on the obverse.
 The reverse designs were reused on the new dollar notes introduced on 17 February 1970.
 The Rhodesian dollar notes are similar to the earlier Rhodesian pound issues, but marked with the new currency units, the bank logo replaces the coat of arms, and the coat of arms replaces the portrait of Queen Elizabeth II.

-Prior to UDI, Rhodesia was a member of the sterling zone.
+Prior to the UDI, Rhodesia was a member of the sterling zone.
 The banknotes were printed and supplied from the UK by the printers Bradbury Wilkinson.
 After UDI, the British government expelled Rhodesia from the sterling zone and the supply of banknotes dried up.
 This very soon had an adverse effect in Rhodesia, and the shortage of new notes and the condition of those in circulation began to become a pressing concern.

-In early 1966, the Reserve Bank of Rhodesia ordered a completely new series of Rhodesian banknotes from the German printers Giesecke & Devrient in Munich.
+In early 1966, the Reserve Bank of Rhodesia ordered a completely new series of Rhodesian banknotes from the German printers Giesecke+Devrient in Munich.
 A court injunction prevented the banknotes from being despatched to Rhodesia, and the entire order was destroyed by the printers.
 Substitute consignments were printed in Rhodesia between 1966 and October 1968.